nakulLukan/AutoResolver/README.md

 # AutoResolver
 AutoResolver is a simple library built to resolve services bit more easily.
-Any class or interface can implement the following interfaces to register their class and resolve them in constructor or through service provider.
+Any class or interface can implement the following interfaces to register their class and resolve them through service provider.
 - `IResolveTransient` to register the class with lifetime as transient.
 - `IResolveScoped` to register the class with lifetime as scoped.
 - `IResolveSingleton` to register the class with lifetime as singleton.